shahzadthathal/skipcash/README.md

 `require __DIR__.'/skipcash.php';`

 Create a new controller i.e. YourSkipCashController.php and update it in skipcash.php route file.
-Copy the content of `Shahzadthathal\Skipcash\Http\Controllers\SkipCashController` and paste into your controller.
+Copy the content of `\vendor\shahzadthathal\skipcash\src\Http\Controllers\SkipCashController.php` and paste into your controller.

-Now you can access these routes to generate and verify payments.
+Now you can access these routes to generate pay link and verify payments.

 ```
 http://127.0.0.1:8000/payment/generate-payment-link